Updated: April 17, 2023 - 8 min read

 Let’s say that you spend $2,000 per month on Facebook to bring 4,000 visitors to your website.
 The cost per visitor here is $0.5.

-But only 400 of them register to your free trial.
-Oh, you have 10% conversion rate from visitor to free trial.
+But only 400 of them register for your free trial.
+Oh, you have a 10% conversion rate from visitor to free trial.
 That’s not bad!
-Also, your cost per free trial users is $5.
+Also, your cost per free trial user is $5.

 You create a hypothesis and decide to do an A/B test with your hero text on your landing page.
-Now, that $2,000 brings you 4,000 visitors again but you have 800 of them registering to your free trial.
+Now, that $2,000 brings you 4,000 visitors again, but you have 800 of them registering for your free trial.
 Your conversion rate is 20% now.
 That’s really good!
-And suddenly, with 1 change on your landing page, you’ve decreased your cost per free trial users to $2.5 – half of what it was before.
+And suddenly, with 1 change on your landing page, you’ve decreased your cost per free trial user to $2.5 – half of what it was before.